Skip to main content

 The bursary will be awarded to those applicants who meet all the following eligibility criteria:

-• Must be a Care Leaver
+• Must be a verified Care Leaver or Estranged Student

-• Must be under the age of 25
+• Must be aged 25 or under

 • Must hold an offer of a place on either:

-• a full time Undergraduate course (including placement routes and undergraduate integrated Masters programmes) OR
+• a full time Undergraduate course (including placement routes and undergraduate integrated Master’s programmes).
+OR

 • a full time Postgraduate Certificate in Education (PGCE) course.

-This includes offers made through UCAS Clearing and Adjustment.
+This includes offers made through UCAS Clearing.

 • Offer must be ‘Unconditional Firm’ (UF) by the date the Scholarship Allocation Panel make their awards (i.e. applicant must have met all offer conditions and firmly accepted the place).